-- 6.34 In international competitive procurement subject to prior review, the Bank may agree to the Borrower's use of negotiations following Bid/Proposal evaluations and before final contract award. - 6.35 Any negotiation shall be in accordance with the requirements of the request for bids/request for proposals document.
+- 6.34 In international competitive procurement subject to prior review, the Bank may agree to the Borrower's use of negotiations following Bid/Proposal evaluations and before final contract award. - 6.35 Any negotiation shall be in accordance with the requirements of the Request for Bids/Request for Proposals document.
 If negotiations are undertaken, they shall be held in the presence of a Probity Assurance Provider, agreed with the Bank.
 Negotiations may involve terms and conditions, price, and/or social, environmental, and innovative aspects, as long as they do not change the minimum requirements of the Bid/Proposal. - 6.36 The Borrower shall negotiate first with the Bidder/Proposer that has the Most Advantageous Bid/Proposal.
 If the outcome is unsatisfactory or an agreement is not reached, the Borrower may then negotiate with the next Most Advantageous Bid/Proposal, and so on down the list until a satisfactory outcome is achieved.

-Use of Rated-type Evaluation Criteria
+Use of Rated Criteria

-6.37 Rated-type criteria are criteria that are evaluated on merit points as they cannot be fully assessed in monetary terms.
-The merit points assigned are normally based on the degree to which the Proposal meets or exceeds the requirements detailed in the request for bids/request for proposals document.
+6.37 Rated Criteria are criteria that are applied to the non-price/qualitative attributes of Bids/Proposals.
+The scores assigned to a Bid/Proposal are normally based on the degree to which it meets or exceeds the minimum non-price/qualitative requirements.
 For details see Annex X, Evaluation Criteria.